RPA startup FortressIQ raises $30 million

 Robotic process automation (RPA) startup FortressIQ today announced that it raised $30 million, the bulk of which founder and CEO Pankaj Chowdhry said will be put toward product research and development.
-It comes after the formation of a partnership with Microsoft and a new integration with Power Automate, Microsoft’s workflow automation creation platform, which rebranded and relaunched last November.
+The round comes after the formation of a partnership with Microsoft and a new integration with Power Automate, Microsoft’s workflow automation creation platform, which rebranded and relaunched last November.

 RPA — technology that automates monotonous, repetitive chores traditionally performed by human workers — is big business.
-Forrester estimates that in 2019, it and other AI subfields created jobs for 40% of companies and that a full one-tenth of startups now employ more digital workers than human ones.
+Forrester estimates that in 2019, RPA and other AI subfields created jobs for 40% of companies and that a full one-tenth of startups now employ more digital workers than human ones.
 Moreover, Market and Markets anticipates the market will be worth $493 billion by 2022, with a compound annual growth rate of 19%.

 FortressIQ’s marquee product is Virtual Process Analyst (VPA), which taps AI — specifically computer vision and natural language processing — to “learn” business tasks as they occur in real time.
 VPA doesn’t require APIs, transaction logs, or installation to provide insights that aid in the transition from manual to automated pipelines, and it works with existing free, proprietary, and commercial applications.